These are general questions. I have some solicitor-specific information here.

 I have a legal problem – will you help?

-For a more complex matter, usually, the first thing you need to do is talk to a solicitor.
+Usually, the first thing you need to do is talk to a solicitor.
 You can visit the Law Society of NSW (if you are in NSW) or your local Law Society or Bar Association if you are elsewhere to find a solicitor who lives near you.

 If you are in or near the Newcastle / Lake Macquarie / Maitland / Hunter Region / Central or North Coast of NSW areas, I can recommend several solicitors, but I cannot choose one for you.